Swishyfishie/R2-100DaysOfCode/README.md

 ===

 ## Day 3 and 4

 ## Error Handling and Regular expressions

 I wasn't able to post on Day 3 so I decided to post both 3 and 4 at the same time.
 Error handling.
 This might be useful when I'll go into debugging.
 I'm sure it's more useful than what I can see at the moment

 As for regular expressions ?
 I think I need to get used to them but I am ok with not reinventing the wheel as you can find many regex testers online for phone numbers, emails and all sort of things.

+===

+## Day 5

+## Iterators, Generators and a Dating profile scroller

+Today I had a short session of coding due to the fact that I want to play world of warcraft classic.
+Yep, that's my reason of not working for Tesla already.
+However, I had fun learning about iterators, generators and made a dating profile scroller.